 Envy is not uniquely the domain of the colonised or the oppressed.
 Envious racial feelings experienced by white people vis á vis Black people, exist and are central to racism.
 I would argue, that the (unconscious) envy oppressor groups feel towards the people they oppress is fundamentally or qualitatively different from what has come to be described as envy in the colonised/oppressed.
 In fact I question the idea that the feelings the colonised experience towards colonialists, are best understood by characterising them as envy.
 Although it may be tempting to posit that both parties are envious of the other, and therefore set-up an equivalency; there isn’t one, for reasons I will try to explain below.

 To me, the murderous wish to kill an ex-partner who has moved on under the twisted yet common patriarchal thinking ‘if I can’t have you, no one will’ best illustrates the crux of envy.
 As does the example given above.
-Therefore, I do not believe this drive to destroy the goodness in others one so desires for oneself, best conceptualises racially oppressed groups’ relationship with White people.
+Therefore, I do not believe this drive to destroy the goodness in others one so desires for oneself, best conceptualises racially oppressed groups’ relationship with white people or whiteness.
 Historically and contemporeanously, this cannot be sustained.
 Not according to a Kleinian definition of envy.
 This is thus a point upon which I depart from Fanon’s scholarship.

 There is an important although subtle distinction between envy and jealousy.
 If I experience jealousy, I experience a fear of loss or a sense of deprivation which I cannot tolerate, I therefore seek to possess the object triggering the jealous feelings.
 If one experiences envy on the other hand, there is a sense of being bereft rather than deprived.
 I am not sure one can obtain what is envied or at least that one thinks one can obtain it, not without doing harm.
 One therefore makes no move to possess but, to spoil.
 To destroy.
 To kill whatever or whomever contains the object of one’s envy.
 In doing so, one seeks to rid themselves of any trace of that feeling of lacking or absence and, the sense of inadequacy it produces.